astreum/whitepaper/README.md

 The blockchain primarily works by keeping track of all the accounts and details such as the balance, number of transactions and storage.

 Astreuos aims to be a competitive and viable platform for powerful web3 services by offering a combined value, storage and compute on a single blockchain priced in a single currency.

-Astreuos empowers web3 developers to create powerful applications and experiences that interface with node APIs for transactions, storage & compute; to host browser applications, static sites and media content on Nebula and create compute intensive applications using Reactor Private & Open Computation.
+Astreuos empowers web3 developers to create powerful applications and experiences that interface with node APIs for transactions, storage & compute; to host browser applications, static sites and media content on Nebula and create compute intensive applications using Reactor Private & Open Compute.

 ## Contents